quicwg/ack-frequency/draft-ietf-quic-ack-frequency.md

   ACK_FREQUENCY frames have been received, the endpoint immediately acknowledges any subsequent packets that are received out of order, as specified in
   {{Section 13.2 of QUIC-TRANSPORT}}, corresponding to a default value of 1.
-  A value of 0 indicates out-of-order packets do not elicit an immediate ACKs.
+  A value of 0 indicates out-of-order packets do not elicit an immediate ACK.

 ACK_FREQUENCY frames are ack-eliciting.
 When an ACK_FREQUENCY frame is lost, the sender is encouraged to send another ACK_FREQUENCY frame, unless an ACK_FREQUENCY frame with a larger Sequence Number value has already been sent.
 However, it is not forbidden to retransmit the lost frame (see Section 13.3 of
-{{QUIC-TRANSPORT}), as the receiver will ignore duplicate or out-of-order ACK_FREQUENCY frames based on the Sequence Number.
+{{QUIC-TRANSPORT}), because the receiver will ignore duplicate or out-of-order ACK_FREQUENCY frames based on the Sequence Number.

 An endpoint can send multiple ACK_FREQUENCY frames with different values within a connection.
 A sending endpoint MUST send monotonically increasing values in the Sequence Number field, since this field allows ACK_FREQUENCY frames to be processed out of order.
-A receiving endpoint MUST ignore a received ACK_FREQUENCY frame if the Sequence Number value in the frame is smaller than the largest processed thus far.
+A receiving endpoint MUST ignore a received ACK_FREQUENCY frame if the Sequence Number value in the frame is smaller than the largest currently processed value.

 # IMMEDIATE_ACK Frame {#immediate-ack-frame}

-A sender can use an ACK_FREQUENCY frame to reduce the number of acknowledgements sent by a receiver, but doing so increases the chances that time-sensitive feedback is delayed as well.
+A sender can use an ACK_FREQUENCY frame to reduce the number of acknowledgements sent by a receiver, but doing so increases the likelihood that time-sensitive feedback is delayed as well.
 For example, as described in {{loss}}, delaying acknowledgements can increase the time it takes for a sender to detect packet loss.
-The IMMEDIATE_ACK frame helps mitigate this problem.
+Sending an IMMEDIATE_ACK can help mitigate this mitigate this problem.

 An IMMEDIATE_ACK frame can be useful in other situations as well.
 For example, if a sender wants an immediate RTT measurement or if a sender wants to establish receiver liveness as quickly as possible.
-PING frames ({{Section 19.2 of QUIC-TRANSPORT}}) are ack-eliciting but if a PING frame is sent without an IMMEDIATE_ACK frame, the receiver might not immediately send an ACK based on its local ACK strategy.
+PING frames ({{Section 19.2 of QUIC-TRANSPORT}}) are ack-eliciting, but if a PING frame is sent without an IMMEDIATE_ACK frame, the receiver might not immediately send an ACK based on its local ACK strategy.